-You can access and manage the Wireless Internet Camera through: 1) a web browser, and 2) the enclosed software IPView SE.
+You can access and manage the camera through: 1) a web browser, and 2) the enclosed software IPView SE.
 This chapter describes the Web Configuration Utility, and provides the instructions on using the camera with a web browser.

 Web Configuration Utility